Show All Answers

 The City does not allow the use of pesticides on residential or civic properties to treat the European Chafer Beetle.
 This includes products such as Merit, Sevin or Arena that contain the active ingredients imidacloprid, clothianidin, or carbaryl.
 Biological pest control using nematodes (Heterorhabditis bacteriophora) is the recommended treatment option.
 Please visit our European Chafer Beetle page for prevention and treatment options.

-Under the tree management bylaw, you can remove up to two trees of protected size (20cm or greater stem diameter measured 1.4 off the ground) annually if the trees are not located in a specialized area of Coquitlam (see specialized areas below).
+Under the tree management bylaw, you can remove up to two trees of protected size (20cm or greater stem diameter measured 1.4 off the ground) per 12 month period if the trees are not located in a specialized area of Coquitlam (see specialized areas below).
 If more than two trees are to be removed in that period, you will be required to apply for a tree cutting permit through the City’s Urban Forestry department.

 If the tree is located in specialized or sensitive area (below), a tree cutting permit is always required: